-I follow these travel tips and consider them an important part of preparing for international travel.
+I follow these 9 travel tips when going to Bangkok and consider them an important part of preparing for international travel.

-Whenever you go overseas you leave behind all those support systems that you rely on in your home country.
+Whenever travelling overseas you leave behind all those support systems that you rely on in your home country.

-You will be a long way from home when you travel to Thailand and it makes sense to prepare for your trip, so I have put together a checklist of things that you should consider beforehand and some common sense precautions you can take whilst travelling.
+You will be a long way from home when you travel to Thailand and it makes sense to prepare for your trip, just in case.

 When travelling to Thailand you will need a current passport with at least 6 month remaining on it before expiry.

 Generally for short stays of 30 days or less nationals of 40 different countries do not need a visa when travelling for tourist purposes.

 However the requirements are different by nationality and trip type so you should check with your travel agent, airline or by contacting the nearest Thai Embassy or Consulate.

 If intending to travel beyond Bangkok, then learn where to go and where not to go for a safe vacation.

 Booking accommodation doesn't have to be difficult to do yourself, so get online and give it a go.

 Learn how to select the best Bangkok hotels and get great rates.